UC San Diego SearchMenu

 I have submitted my application!
 When do I find out if I was accepted?

 Please continue to check back to our website, where we will be posting information regarding acceptance.
-Generally, we will get back to applicants regarding their application about a month after the each application cycle due date.
+Generally, we will get back to applicants regarding their application about a month after each application cycle due date.
+Make sure to check your UCSD email account for housing contract updates and detailed move-in information.

 Move In and Move Out